New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 - "What kind of mind becomes believable from inside this breath pattern?"

-That last question matters.
-Breath is not only mechanical.
-A tight, held, upper-chest pattern often comes with a different perceptual world than a breath that can move through the ribs, belly, pelvis, and throat.
+That last question is worth slowing down for.
+A tight, held, upper-chest pattern comes with a different perceptual world than breath that can travel through the ribs, belly, pelvis, and throat.
+The pattern you're in constrains which thoughts and impulses feel credible.

 Build capacity, then test resilience